spiceai/docs/spiceaidocs/docs/components/data-connectors/github.md

 ## Cookbook

 - A cookbook recipe to configure Github as a data connector in Spice.
-[GitHub Data Connector Recipe](https://github.com/spiceai/cookbook/tree/trunk/github#readme)
+[GitHub Data Connector](https://github.com/spiceai/cookbook/tree/trunk/github#readme)